The Masterharper of Pern

-The Masterharper of Pern is a science fiction novel by the American-Irish author Anne McCaffrey.
-It is the fifteenth book in the Dragonriders of Pern series by Anne or her son Todd McCaffrey.
+The Masterharper of Pern is a science fiction novel by the American-Irish author Anne McCaffrey and the fifteenth book in the Dragonriders of Pern series.

-The Masterharper of Pern was first published in 1998.
-It details the birth and early life of Robinton, who becomes the MasterHarper of Pern shortly before Lessa becomes Weyrwoman.
+First published in 1998, the novel details the birth and early life of Robinton, who becomes the MasterHarper of Pern shortly before Lessa becomes Weyrwoman.

 Plot summary

 Robinton was rejected by his jealous father, Petiron, and spent most of his childhood with his nurturing mother.
 Since Robinton grew up in a very musically inclined setting, all the inhabitants helped bring him along in his journey to adulthood.
 Robinton composed many successful songs at a very early age and was unanimously elected Masterharper, also at a relatively young age.
 He tried to warn the Lord Holders of the rapacity of Lord Fax, but was unsuccessful.
 He was present when Lessa used her wit to provoke the duel in which Lord Fax was killed by F'lar.